-Consumers seem to think so and the marketplace abounds with new multi-strain probiotic formulas to meet the need.
+Consumers seem to think so and the marketplace abounds with new multi-strain probiotic formulas to meet the demand.
 But what if anything does the research say about any added value?

 The International Probiotics Association looked at the evidence in a recent blog Probiotic Supplements: Practical Tips.